hivan001/Google-Data-Analytics-Project/README.md

 ## How to View This Project
 1. Read the remainder of this "README" file for a summary of the task and analysis
 2. View the SQL code used in the analysis above by clicking on the files titled "google_data_daily_activity_script.sql" and "google_data_weight_info_scriptsql.sql"
-3. View the visualization of the data by clicking on the file titled "Data_visualization.html".
+3. View the visualization of the data by clicking on this link http://htmlpreview.github.io/Data_visualization.html